Wednesday, January 9, 2013

 - Add the flour mixture in 3 batches, beating at low speed between additions until just incorporated.

 - Continue to beat for 30 seconds longer.
-Spread one-third of the batter in the prepared pan, then spread half of the Nutella on top.
+Spread half of the batter in the prepared pan, then spread half of the Nutella on top.

-- Repeat with another third of the batter and the remaining Nutella.
-Top with the remaining batter.
+- Repeat with the other half of the batter and then top with the remaining Nutella.

 - Bake the cake for about 1 hour and 15 minutes, until a toothpick inserted in the center comes out clean.